-Groups are also welcome to take an active part in our regular pilgrimage services, which will give them a much deeper understanding and depth of experience.
-Take part in a candle-lit procession or have a teaching mass, make a pilgrimage badge or a stained glass window.
+Groups are also welcome to take part in our regular pilgrimage services, which will give them a much deeper understanding and depth of experience.

 Accommodation is available from 1st February each year until early December.
 Rooms are warm and comfortable with a variety of single, twin and triple rooms.
 Towels and bed linen are provided.